As a new vegan, travelling to a South Asian country was daunting. I knew I’d mess up my newfound veganism, but Sri Lanka surprised me.

 That afternoon, I met a professor from the University of Colombo, to talk about Sri Lanka’s ecology and soil.
 Very kindly, she offered to take me out for lunch to a vegetarian restaurant called Ranbath.
 It was a pick-and-mix eatery, with clay pots full of traditional dishes.

 We ordered the lunch plate, with some white and red rice, and all the curries in the world.
 There was jackfruit, mango, aubergine, lentils, banana blossom, and a round cutlet — all served on a lotus leaf.
-Call this my fifth revelation.
+Call this my fourth revelation.

 That night, I ordered a vegan burger from one of Colombo’s only vegan restaurants and watched a little Friends.
 And the next day — my last — my busy schedule meant surviving on leftovers and lots of coffee.

 On my way back to London, I was left in awe of Ceylon cuisine.
 Sri Lanka’s food is traditionally vegan.
 The culinary worlds of South India and Sri Lanka are consistently overlapping and similar: whole foods are a big feature; local, tropical produce is utilised through expert ancient techniques; and dishes aren’t heavy on dairy, instead relying more on coconut milk.

 I’m approaching a year of being vegan now.
 My experience in Sri Lanka was surreal, and it showed me how veganism is deeply entrenched in many cultures; it’s just that no one ever put that label over it.
 Perfect veganism is a damaging fantasy, and you can’t live up to it.
 When a coffee farmer in a tiny village in Sri Lanka offers you a cream-filled biscuit as a sign of generosity, you don’t say no.